 Distinguished Teacher Award (DTA) Committee

 The Distinguished Teacher Award Committee consists of 7–11 voting members: the chair of the committee, who is elected by the Senate from among constituents; at least four Senate constituents each drawn from different schools, as well as the Library and, jointly, those departments not associated with a school; and one undergraduate and one graduate student selected by student government.
+Committee members need not be senators to be elected.

 - Maggie Portis, Chair (Full-Time Faculty, Library)

-- Taylor Terranova, undergraduate student
+- TBD, undergraduate student

-- Katherine Hicks, graduate student
+- TBD, graduate student

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.